JackSoon95/guli_onlineEducationPlatform_backend/README.md

 # Guli Project

-This is a learning project  learnt from ???
+This is a learning project  learnt from 尚硅谷

 https://www.bilibili.com/video/BV1dQ4y1A75e?p=307&vd_source=a788bdd4d7cdd9dfe02852346d523cb9